bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

 need to create multiple similar ones which, for instance, only differ in weekdays, time or temperature.

-Having that said, it is always a good idea to add a fallback rule (one with just a temperature and neither ``start`` nor ``end``) as the last rule in your schedule, which specifies a temperature to use when no other rule matched.

 Now we have covered the basics, but we can't create schedules based on, for instance, the days of the week.
 Let's do that next.

 Constraints